Where are we now? Is there a problem with K-12 Earth Science?

 State Indicators of Science and Mathematics Education, 2001 (more info) , R. Blank & D. Langesen, CCSSO, 2001.
 (PDF 1.3 Mb)

-National Assessment of Educational Progress (more info) , 2000.
+National Assessment of Educational Progress ( This site may be offline. ) , 2000.